 Linters are used by developers while coding, before committing, and during CI/CD process.
 They are configurable to let developers decide which rules to apply.

-This infographic is not exhaustive and you can find more on platforms like Github.
+This infographic is not exhaustive and you can find more tools for code analysis on platforms like Github.
 However, we put effort to identify those that are, in May 2021, actively maintained.

 The PDF version is available here to get all linters’ links.